Support for Collaborations

 On-Demand Learning

-Partner Plan Act’s on-demand learning provides online courses with a Gateways early childhood education credit to collaboration leaders, early childhood advocates, and community members.
+Partner Plan Act’s on-demand learning provides Gateway accredited online courses free of charge to collaboration members, early childhood advocates, and community members.

 Available Courses